-Just because we aren’t in school doesn’t mean the learning stops.
+Even though we aren’t in our local schools, doesn’t mean the learning stops.

 Community risk reduction programs are a vital part of the community’s success.
 At West Pierce Fire & Rescue, the Prevention Division focuses on a variety of fire and injury prevention programs.
 This type of education provides families with the knowledge to make educated choices about fire and life safety risks.
 The most successful community risk reduction programs at WPFR are those taught in the schools and currently within Lakewood and University Place.